 More people watch Broadway shows than sports in NYC

-According to St. Martin, this is a fact.
+According to Charlotte St. Martin, president of The Broadway League, this is a fact.
 “More people see a Broadway show than see all of the local professional sports teams combined,” she says.
 “That includes the Knicks, the Nets, the Jets, the Giants, the Rangers, the Yankees, the Mets combined.
-The annual attendance for sports team is between 8.5 and 9.5 million.
+The annual attendance for a sports team is between 8.5 and 9.5 million.
 For Broadway, the annual average is about 12 million.”

 Tony awards run in some families